 The visa can be affixed to the successful applicant’s passport at various locations:

-Only applicants who hold any of the following visas are eligible to obtain the Privilege Entry visa without prior visa cancellation:
+Only applicants who hold any of the following visas are eligible to obtain the privilege entry visa without prior visa cancellation:

 In the event of a member having a new passport issued, the member is required to submit the personal detail page of the new passport to the Member Contact Center in order for them to update the information.
-A reservation will be required to affix the remaining period of the Privilege Entry visa on the new passport.
+A reservation will be required to affix the remaining period of the visa on the new passport.

-Airport services
+Airport services (complimentary for all members)

-Transfer services
+Transfer services (points required)

 One annual health check-up is provided at participating private hospitals.